medhir/blog/README.md

 A blog engine written in Go and React.

 # Architecture
-The back-end is literally one file, `application.go`.
-This file can handle serving of static assets (CSS, JS, etc) as well as some API endpoints for interacting with the back-end service.
+The back-end is written in Go.
+The main driver is `application.go`.
+This file can handle serving of static assets (CSS, JS, etc) as well as some API endpoints for interacting with AWS services, mainly S3.

 The front-end is in React / ES6 Javascript.
 There are a few high-level folders for organization of components by purpose:
 - **Auth** is for all relevant logic pertaining to authentication initiation and verification